 Tel : (02) 355-7371

 Consulate : Unit 64904, 110 Tariq al-Hurriya, Alexandria

-There are no required vaccines for travel to Egypt.
+There are no vaccines required to travel to Egypt.
 Most travellers from Western countries have been immunised against various diseases during chilhood but booster shots may be recommended.
 Plan ahead and seek medical advice at least 6 weeks prior to your departure.